Country

 Circumstances:

-The airplane departed RAF Scampton at 1705LT on an operation to Emden.
-Over the Netherlands, it was shot down by a German fighter and crashed in Groningen.
-All four crew members were killed.
+The airplane departed RAF Topcliffe at 0010LT on an operation to Wilhelmshaven.
+Over the Netherlands, it was shot down by a German fighter and caught fire.
+Five crew members were able to bail out and became PoW.
+The airplane entered a dive and crashed into the Lauwersmeer, bordering the Dutch provinces of Friesland and Groningen.
+A crew member did not survive.

 Crew: